 Online loan providers have to battle fraudsters who use multi accounting to default on the loan and run away with the money.
 Similarly, financial institutions have to stop fraudsters from gaining access to promos or payment methods for fraudulent purposes.

 In the social media and online dating world, users will create multiple accounts to reach more people – often to scam or spam users.

 The travel industry is also increasingly targeted and now must battle the problem of fake bookings and reviews from scammers – and even from malicious competitors who can try to damage other businesses’ reputations.

 The Gaming or iGaming industry has its own term for multi accounting: smurfing.
 The method is the same, and the goal allegedly more innocent.
 It is simply for gamers to improve their tactics without damaging the statistics of their main account.

 Finally, the Online Gambling Vertical is one that’s hit particularly hard as it’s susceptible to a number of attack vectors such as:

-- Affiliate fraud: whereby fraudsters create fake accounts to boost their numbers of CPAs (cost per acquisition) and CPLs (cost per lead).
+- Affiliate fraud: Whereby fraudsters create fake accounts to boost their numbers of CPAs (cost per acquisition) and CPLs (cost per lead).

-In our last webinar for the gambling industry, a poll revealed that finding connections between different accounts was the number one challenge for fraud managers.
+However, not only does this add more friction to your user experience but also in a webinar we hosted for the gambling industry, a poll revealed that finding connections between different accounts was the number one challenge for fraud managers.